 Though most tools let you upload files as attachments, a dedicated storage solution can help.
-Read our best cloud storage article for a guide to what’s available.
+Read our top cloud storage picks article for a guide to what’s available.

 You can often share tools with other project management platforms, so you can take advantage of their different features.
 Integration with the Zapier service, which lets you share data with potentially thousands of platforms, is popular (se our guide to what Zapier is).

 Project management software often looks trickier to use and has more going on visually.
 The more advanced tools have a learning curve, but the simplest ones are generally easy to pick up.